DriftedHawk49/SERNIE/README.md

 - Angular 8 : https://angular.io/
 - mongoDB : https://www.mongodb.com/try/download/community

+## About

+Read more about it here : https://github.com/DriftedHawk49/SERNIE/wiki/About

 ## How To Run
 Please Refer to Wiki of this Repository. https://github.com/DriftedHawk49/SERNIE/wiki/How-to-Run